 5. What are my talents and strengths?

-From the time you were little, you demonstrated talents and strengths that make you unique; these qualities can help you succeed in your chosen career.
+From childhood, you have demonstrated talents and strengths that make you unique, these qualities can help you succeed in your chosen career.
 In fact, Sir Ken Robinson, author of The Element, Out of Our Minds, says that:

 You owe it to yourself to ensure that there’s some part of your day or week when you’re doing what comes most naturally to you and makes you feel at your most centered and authentic.